syntithenai/hermod/README.md

 ```

 ### Tests

+*TODO update test suite to latest image and features.*

 The test suite was developed with nodejs and npm. jest is used as a testing library for hermod-nodejs.